Highlights the low-density parity-check (LDPC) coding chain for the 5G NR downlink shared transport channel (DL-SCH).

 Takes the perspective of a MATLAB developer willing to author an instantaneous frequency estimator based on a Discrete Energy Separation Algorithm.
 It also introduces creating System

 Use a recursive least-squares (RLS) filter to identify an unknown system modeled with a lowpass FIR filter.
-Transfer function estimation is used to compare the frequency response of the
+The dynamic filter visualizer is used to compare the frequency response of the

 Design arbitrary group delay filters using the fdesign.arbgrpdelay filter designer.
 This designer uses a least-Pth constrained optimization algorithm to design allpass IIR filters